yeshua453/website/docs/controls/container.md

 ### `theme_mode`

+The value is [`ThemeMode`](/docs/reference/types/thememode) enum.
+Default is `SYSTEM`.

-Setting `theme_mode` (`ft.ThemeMode`) "resets" parent theme and creates a new, unique scheme for all controls inside the container.
+Setting `theme_mode` "resets" parent theme and creates a new, unique scheme for all controls inside the container.
 Otherwise the styles defined in container's `theme` property override corresponding styles from the parent, inherited theme.

 ### `theme`

+The value is an instance of [`Theme`](/docs/cookbook/theming) class.

-Allows setting a nested `ft.Theme` for all controls inside the container and down the tree, for example:
+Allows setting a nested `theme` for all controls inside the container and down the tree, for example:

 ```python
 import flet as ft